RamonKaspar/ML-in-Finance-and-Insurance/README.md

 ## Assignment 3: Deep hedging

-This project implements and compares different approaches to hedge a European call option using deep learning.
-We developed three strategies: a neural network ensemble (one network per time step), a single network incorporating time as a feature, and the analytical Black-Scholes Delta hedging.
-Using 100,000 simulated price paths with daily rebalancing over one month, we trained the networks to minimize the variance of hedging errors.
+In this project, we implemented and compared different deep learning approaches for hedging European call options in the Black-Scholes framework, building upon the work of Buehler et al. (2019).
+We developed two neural network architectures: a multi-network model with separate networks for each time step, and a more efficient single-network model that incorporates time as an additional feature.
+Using both synthetic training (1,000,000 paths) and test (100,000 paths) datasets, we trained these models to minimize hedging errors and compared their performance against the analytical Black-Scholes delta hedging strategy.

-Our deep learning models achieved comparable performance to the analytical solution ($\sigma \approx 0.009$), despite not having access to the true market dynamics.
-The single network architecture proved particularly efficient, achieving slightly better standard deviation (0.00898 vs 0.00915) with only 40% of the parameters (1,185 vs 2,910) and reduced training time (8.7 vs 15.7 minutes).
-The hedging strategies become increasingly similar to the analytical solution as we approach option maturity, demonstrating the models' ability to learn the underlying financial principles.
+The single-network architecture achieved comparable performance to the multi-network model while requiring less than half the parameters (1,185 vs 2,910) and 37% less training time.
+Both models achieved near-zero mean hedging errors (~0.00001) with standard deviations around 0.009, demonstrating their effectiveness in learning optimal hedging strategies in discrete time.

 ![](03_Deep-Hedging/plots/comparison_strategies_deep_vs_analytical.png)